kimjoonghokim/Ender3BioEdition/Slicer Profiles/README.md

 4. On PrusaSlicer, select File > Import > Import Config Bundle... and select the "Prusaslicer_config_bundle" file that you downloaded from this repo.

 5. You're done!
 The Bioprinter slicer settings should be imported!

+*Keep in mind, these slicer settings are just a base, you will most likely have to change settings based on your usage for better results